-1. Lesson Changeover:
+2. Lesson Changeover:

-- Staff to release their class promptly at 15 minutes past the hour or 2pm (end of P4). - Students then have 5 minutes travel & toilet time.
-The screen clocks will show the time clearly and accurately so that everyone is clear when the next lesson is due to begin. - Staff to be at their classroom door in order to welcome their next class and to encourage students into the room at 20 minutes past the hour, or 2:05pm (P5). - It is understood that this will not be possible for senior and middle leaders on lesson changeover duty.
-Their role in monitoring toilets and corridors is an important one which not only supports punctuality, but also student safety and wellbeing. - Staff should not line students up outside the room but let them in as they arrive so that they can make an immediate start on the 'do now' activity. - Staff should close their door at 20 minutes past the hour (2:05pm for P5).
+- Staff to release their class promptly, as indicated by the audiebant system. - Students then have 5 minutes travel & toilet time.
+The screen clocks will show the time and the audibant system will provide verbal prompts so that everyone is clear when the next lesson is due to begin. - Staff should be at their classroom door in order to welcome their next class and to encourage students into the room and off the corridors. - It is understood that this will not be possible for senior and middle leaders on lesson changeover duty which should take a priority.
+Their role in monitoring toilets and corridors is an important one which not only supports punctuality, but also student safety and wellbeing. - Staff should not line students up outside the room but let them in as they arrive so that they can make an immediate start on the 'do now' activity. - Staff should close their door after the 5 minutes travel time, as indicated by the audibant system ("lessons have now started").

-2. Late arrivals:
+3. Late arrivals to lesson:

 - Students arriving after this time should be asked to wait outside so that they do not disturb the start of your lesson, and other students' learning. - At the earliest opportunity, briefly challenge the students, inform them that they will be recorded as late and invite them into the lesson.
-Please do not leave students outside for a prolonged period of time. - Any late event will only be negated if the student has a note from a member of staff explaining why they are late.
-Therefore, if you delay a student, please ensure that you provide a note or accompany them to their class to explain the reason for their delay. - Otherwise, please record a late negative event on EduLink (late to lesson). - The student will accrue a negative behaviour point and be sanctioned according to policy.
+Please do not leave students outside for any longer than necessary, to avoid misbehaviour or disappearance. - Any late event will only be negated if the student has a note from a member of staff explaining why they are late.
+Therefore, if you delay a student, please ensure that you provide a note or accompany them to their class to explain the reason for their delay. - Otherwise, please record a late negative event (late to lesson up to 5 minutes). - The student will accrue a negative behaviour point and be sanctioned according to policy.

-3. Truants:
+4. Truants: